Claus1/unigui/README.md

 ```

 The second parameter of the Block constructor is an array of widgets which has to be in the header just after the name.
 Blocks can be shared between the user screens with its states.
-Such a block has to be located in the blocks folder of Unigui.
+Such a block has to be located in the blocks folder of the python layer.
 Examples of such block tests/blocks/tblock.py:
 ```
 from unigui import *